 Disney’s All-Star Movies is the quintessential Disney Value resort.
-For this reason most people find its offerings to be a fair deal for the cost to stay here.
+For this reason, most people find its offerings to be a fair deal for the cost to stay here.
 It is not the most luxurious of Disney hotels by any means, but you will get what you need for a fair price.
 In this review I first want to lay out everything that this resort has to offer.
 There are many things that the resort does and doesn’t offer that could make or break your decision to stay here.
 However, if you’ve looked into or stayed at an All-Star resort before, there will be no surprises here.
-Finally I’m going to give my take on the things I love about this resort, as well as the things that drive me crazy.
+Finally I’m going to give my take on the things I personally love about this resort, as well as the things that drive me crazy.

-All-Star Movies is the last of the three All-Star resorts, and one of five of the Value resorts on property.
-And given that the All-Star prefix, it follows the cookie cutter attributes of the other hotels: Your room will be located in one of five sections: 101 Dalmatians, The Mighty Ducks, Fantasia, Herbie the Love Bug, or Toy Story.
-Each of these sections has two large buildings with a central courtyard decorated with large mannequins and colorful signs (think: route 66 roadside attractions meets Disney.)
+All-Star Movies is the last of the three All-Star resorts, and one of the five Value resorts on property.
+And given the All-Star prefix, it follows the cookie cutter attributes of the other hotels: Your room will be located in one of five sections: 101 Dalmatians, The Mighty Ducks, Fantasia, Herbie the Love Bug, or Toy Story.
+Each of these sections has two large buildings with a central courtyard decorated with large mannequins and colorful signs (think route 66 roadside attractions meet Disney.)
 The resort is very large with multiple buildings, so naturally you will be walking outside to reach your destination.
 The Toy Story section is the section closest to the lobby and is also home to the pool.
 In addition to the main pool, there is a small pool for younger kids on the side, and a smaller bar for their parents.
 An additional “quiet pool” is available in the Mighty Ducks section.
 But, since it is a Value resort, no hot tub.
 Sorry.

 The main building, which includes the lobby, food court, gift shop, and arcade, acts as the terminal for the hotel.
 All-Star Movies offers no table service restaurant, but the food court has a fairly wide assortment of quick-service offerings, including burgers, sandwiches, pizzas, and other snacks.
 In-room Pizza delivery is also available for guests.
 For guests relying on Walt Disney World’s bus transportation, you will have to travel to the main building to reach the resort’s only bus stop.
 Otherwise there are parking lots nearby each section.
 If you are using the bus system, don’t worry.
 Even from the farthest room, it is only about a 10 minute walk to the buses.